VedantR3907/MultiLingual-Real-Estate-Agent/readme.md

 ## Project Details

 ```
-You can change the following from utils/constants)
+you can change the following from utils/constants)
 1. LLM model : - GROQ llama-3.1-70b-versatile (you can change model from utils/constants)

 2. VLM model :  Gemini-1.5-flash